-For private travel 1: If you will leave your residence for a period of time for private travel, please give your emergency contact information to your family, relatives, friends, research lab, etc. 2: If you will travel overseas privately for three months or more, you must submit the Leave of Absence Request and Overseas Travel Notification forms at least two week
+For private travel

+^{1:} If you will leave your residence for a period of time for private travel. please give your emergency contact information to your family, relatives, friends, research lab, etc. 2: If you will travel overseas privately for three months or more, you must submit the Leave of Absence Request and Overseas Travel Notification forms at least two weeks before departure.